EvgenyIsmagilov/koota/README.md

 ## Contact

-You can take part in development of this project.
+Feel free to take part in development of this project.
 Also you can contact me via telegram [@evgenyismagilov](https://t.me/evgenyismagilov).